tobyjsullivan/gmail-api-rate-limit-test/README.md

 * `Subject` - The subject of the test email.
 * `Body` - The body of the test email.

-Load the output CSV your favourite spreadsheet tool to analyze how frequently messages can be sent before you get 409 responses indicating rate limiting.
+Load the output CSV in your favourite spreadsheet tool to analyze how frequently messages can be sent before you get 409 responses indicating rate limiting.